Strength of Minibatch Noise in SGD: SGD Noise and Fluctuation in Linear Regression

-\begin{lemma} $($Covariance matrix for SGD noise in the label$)$ Let the model be updated according to Eq.~\eqref{eq: with replacement} with random noise in the label while $N\to \infty$.
+\begin{lemma} $($Covariance matrix for SGD noise in the label$)$ Let $N\to\infty$ and the model be updated according to Eq.~\eqref{eq: with replacement} with loss function in Eq.~\eqref{eq: loss fucntion label}.
 Then, \end{lemma} The model fluctuation can be obtained using this lemma.